Theocracy: Holy See

 Following the Capture of Rome on 20 September 1870, the Papal States including Rome with the Vatican were annexed by the Kingdom of Italy.
-In 1929, through the Lateran Treaty signed with the Italian Government, the new state of Vatican City was formally created and recognised as an independent state from Fascist Italy.
+In 1929, through the Lateran Treaty signed with the Italian government, the new state of Vatican City was formally created and recognised as an independent state from Fascist Italy.
 The head of state of the Vatican is the pope, elected by the College of Cardinals, an assembly of high-ranking clergy.
 The pope is elected for life, and either dies in office, or in extremely rare situations may resign.
-The cardinals are appointed by the popes, who thereby choose the electors of their successors.
+Cardinals themselves are appointed by popes, who thereby choose the electors of their successors.
+The pope also appoints the Bishop of Urgell, who rules the European microstate of Andorra as a constitutional co-prince alongside the President of France.

-Voting is limited to cardinals under 80 years of age.
+Voting since 1970 has been limited to cardinals under 80 years of age.
 A Secretary for Relations with States, directly responsible for international relations, is appointed by the pope.
 The Vatican legal system is rooted in canon law.
-The Bishop of Rome, as the Supreme Pontiff, "has the fullness of legislative, executive and judicial powers."
+The Bishop of Rome, as Supreme Pontiff, "has the fullness of legislative, executive and judicial powers."
 Although the laws of Vatican City come from the secular laws of Italy, under article 3 of the Law of the Sources of the Law, a provision is made for the application of the "laws promulgated by the Kingdom of Italy".